 The Rich North Sea: Oysters and artificial reefs for underwater nature restoration

 Together with the North Sea Foundation and the Natuur & Milieu organisation, Van Oord and Eneco Luchterduinen are doing a unique project to restore natural underwater features around wind farms: 'the Rich North Sea'.
 The first demonstration project will provide know-how and contribute to a blueprint for underwater nature restoration at all offshore wind farms, so that this can soon become standard when constructing new wind farms.
-Numerous big new wind farms are planned for the Dutch sector of the North Sea in the coming years.
-We aim to show that nature conservation and sustainable energy generation can be mutually beneficial.
+The aim is to show that nature conservation and sustainable energy generation can be mutually beneficial.

 Collaborating with Van Oord has made it possible to fulfil our dream of strengthening nature within offshore wind farms.
 Van Oord has been involved from the planning stage on, and with its knowhow, expertise, and enthusiasm has made valuable contributions to the project at every step of the way.
 We look forward to carrying out more fine nature projects together with Van Oord in the future.